softwaresaved/NGCMGSoton-2015-06-21/novice/python/06-func.md

 As this example shows,
 parameters are matched up from left to right, and any that haven't been given a value explicitly get their default value.
-We can override this behavior by naming the value as we pass it in:
+We can override this behaviour by naming the value as we pass it in:

 ~~~ {.python}
 print 'only setting the value of c'